Coming Oct 27, 2020

 “No,” his sister said.
 She rarely laid down decrees, preferring to run his household with smile, albeit a fierce smile.
 But this was a command.
 “Let the woman see you as a man, not a father.
 No one wants to marry a father.”

 Hugo swore under his breath, and then shouted, “I’m not leaving until next week,” just as the door closed behind her.

 Would you like to preorder your own copy?

 My Last Duchess is available for preorder in the following formats:

-My Last Duchess is part of the Wildes of Lindow Castle series.
+My Last Duchess is a novella in the Wildes of Lindow Castle series.

 The full series reading order is as follows: